lovelaced/lovelaced.github.io/_posts/2015-09-01-videophone.md

 One can connect to its WLAN port with an ethernet cable and assign it an IP (or use iptables to forward your internet connection to it, in which case I believe it will give itself an IP) and then telnet in with username/password root/root.

-So, long story short, busybox sucks.
+So, long story short, busybox sucks if you actually want to do anything fun.
 This system has a lot of functionality but it doesn't have a package manager or any way to compile things, so I wanted a full distribution.
 Debian seemed to fit the bill.
 Therefore, I went about creating a Debian ARM (armel) image with qemu.
 Note: Try to use a kernel as close to the kernel on your phone as possible.
 I tried using Debian Wheezy and chroot would not function, therefore I had to use Debian Squeeze.